zenstackhq/zenstack-docs/blog/typesafe-query/index.md

 If Prisma could achieve that in the backend, it should technically be able to do the same thing in the frontend as well.

-## Here comes ZenStack
+## Here Comes ZenStack

 ZenStack supercharges Prisma schema with an access control and validation policy.
 This additional layer enables the auto-generation of secure frontend query hooks.
 We should not miss the opportunity to bring the best part to the frontend.
-The generated hooks are mirros of the Prisma client.
+The generated hooks are mirrors of the Prisma client.
 Here is the same Todo query that you use in the frontend:

 ![hook](https://github.com/zenstackhq/zenstack/assets/16688722/93eaf485-33d1-4512-9c12-58197dedd691)